You may wish to see a map of the area and a short introduction to this section first.

 Winter apartments: (left) Solomon's Judgement by Giacomo Bertoia; (right) decoration of a small passage leading to a study room

 Cardinal Odoardo Farnese, grand-nephew of Alessandro, utilized and maintained the palace, but after his death in 1626, the Farnese lost interest in Caprarola.
-The palace was stripped of its furniture and works of arts after it was inherited in 1731 by Charles of Bourbon (Charles I of Parma, VII of Naples and III of Spain).
+The palace was stripped of its furniture and works of arts after it was inherited in 1731 by Charles of Bourbon (Charles I of Parma, VII of Naples and III of Spain) to embellish the royal palace he built at Caserta and other buildings at Naples and its environs.

 Move to the Gardens of Palazzo Farnese.